segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/index.md

 The [`page`](/docs/connections/spec/page/) method lets you record page views on your website, along with optional extra information about the page being viewed.

-If you're using our client-side setup in combination with the PHP library, page calls are **already tracked for you** by default.
+If you're using our client-side set up in combination with the PHP library, page calls are **already tracked for you** by default.
 However, if you want to record your own page views manually and aren't using our client-side library, read on!

 Example `page` call: